jimtyhurst/covid19/README.md

 This `covid19` package provides an [R](https://www.r-project.org/) API for accessing:

-* COVID-19 time series of [cases and deaths](https://github.com/nytimes/covid-19-data/blob/master/us-states.csv) by state, published by the [NY Times](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
+* COVID-19 time series of [cases and deaths by state](https://github.com/nytimes/covid-19-data/blob/master/us-states.csv), published by the [NY Times](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
-* COVID-19 time series of [cases and deaths](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) by country, published by the European Centre for Disease Prevention and Control ([ECDC](https://www.ecdc.europa.eu/)).
+* COVID-19 time series of [cases and deaths by country](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide), published by the European Centre for Disease Prevention and Control ([ECDC](https://www.ecdc.europa.eu/)).
 They combine cases and deaths in a single file.
-* COVID-19 [time series](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) data by country, published by [Johns Hopkins University](https://www.jhu.edu/) Center for Systems Science and Engineering (JHU [CSSE](https://systems.jhu.edu/)).
+* COVID-19 time series of [cases and deaths by country](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series), published by [Johns Hopkins University](https://www.jhu.edu/) Center for Systems Science and Engineering (JHU [CSSE](https://systems.jhu.edu/)).
 They have separate files for confirmed cases and deaths.

 [Vignettes](./vignettes) demonstrate how to use this API by providing simple visualizations of the data.